 Technology applied to sports monitoring and development 🚀

-The new regulations incorporate technological tools for monitoring athletes.
-It provides for the implementation of digital platforms to record performance data, plan training sessions, and manage the balance with studies or work.
-Additionally, the use of biomechanical analysis and wearable tech will be encouraged to optimize performance and prevent injuries.
-The Government will also invest in management software to simplify athletes' administrative procedures.
+The new regulations incorporate technological tools for athlete monitoring.
+The implementation of digital platforms is planned to record performance data, plan training sessions, and manage the balance with studies or work.
+Additionally, the use of biomechanical analysis and wearable tech will be promoted to optimize performance and prevent injuries.
+The Government will also invest in management software to simplify administrative procedures for athletes.

 The big leap: from scholarship to GPS in sneakers 😅